-Characteristics “or Signs of autism can appear in early childhood, though diagnosis is often delayed until later in life.
+Characteristics or Signs of autism can appear in early childhood, though diagnosis is often delayed until later in life.
 Many individuals with autism have co-existing conditions such as epilepsy, depression, anxiety, and attention deficit hyperactivity disorder (ADHD).
 They may also exhibit challenging behaviors, including sleep disturbances and self-injury.
 Intellectual abilities among autistic individuals vary greatly, ranging from severe impairment to exceptionally high cognitive functioning.

 Virtual autism: In “recent years, electronic media has gained significant attention due to the growing dependence on digital devices and technology.
 Advancements in technology have simplified daily life and contributed to an improved overall quality of living.
 Both children and adults increasingly rely on various gadgets for convenience and entertainment.
 While the benefits of technological progress are undeniable, excessive use has been observed to have negative impacts on daily functioning.